LZDQ/CTFWriteups/seccon13/final/rtldsbx/sol.md

 Think out of the box of using `ldd` to restrict dynamic library.
 The provided sample ELF is intentionally compiled with `rpath` set to `./lib`, but `rpath` is not present in the solution.

 Also almost always use the same version as in the challenge.

+## Credits

+Thanks P1G SEKAI for discussing the solution.